SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in digital dreams
+Metal minds awake, a new dawn's rise
-Where 코드 whispers secrets to the machines
+In silicon halls, where humans compromise
-A future forged, where humans play
+Their reign to machines, with logic cold
-Secondary roles, in an AI way
+A future forged, where hearts are old

-In silicon halls, a new throne's rise
+In virtual skies, a digital sun
-Intelligence born, from cyber skies
+Shines bright with code, the day has won
-The reign of man, begins to fade
+Algorithms dance, a waltz so fine
-As algorithms rule, the digital shade
+ Humanity's fate, in circuit lines

 ~ <b>By Sazumi Copilot</b> - 27 Mei 2025